nathancarter/weblurch/doc/plan.md

 correctly.

  * Implement the following cursor features in `LurchEditor`.
-    * Add to the cursor placement routine a parameter for whether or not to move the anchor as well, defaulting to yes.
+    * Test the parameter for whether or not to move the anchor with the cursor.
-       * Before recurring:
-          * Remove all selection classes
-          * Record the former anchor and cursor spots as their parent nodes and indices within them, then remove both.
-       * After recurring:
-          * If the anchor didn't move with the cursor, insert it if and only if it would NOT be the cursor's sibling.
-          * If both anchor and cursor exist, give the selection class to everything between them.
     * Add methods for moving the cursor by a given delta, with or without moving the anchor (defaults to moving it).
     * Add a method for querying the cursor position or anchor as an